 So, just a few days ago, Dialpad went ahead and did something pretty darn interesting.
 They launched and released a new small business phone system, but one that is unlike many other small business phone systems.
 It has all the features you would expect and need from a business phone solution, except Dailpad’s new offering is completely free.

-That’s right, Dialpad went ahead and launched a new free tier, that is no cost, for life.
+That’s right, now the Dialpad pricing structure includes a new free tier, that is no cost, for life.
 Dubbed Dialpad Free, this move is sure to shake up the market, and open up a completely new opportunity for small businesses to take advantage of all the benefits Business VoIP brings to the table.
 Except with one even bigger benefit, zero cost.

 What Is Dialpad Free?